scholarc/infrastructure/README.md

 ## Project Outline

-Our platform will be built on top of both IPFS and DAT with a view to demonstrating how distributed technologies and approaches can integrate with and complement existing research infrastructures and projects, with a view to dramatically reducing the overall cost of research data management.
+Our platform will be built on top of both IPFS[1] and DAT[2] with a view to demonstrating how distributed technologies and approaches can integrate with and complement existing research infrastructures and projects, with a view to dramatically reducing the overall cost of research data management.

 We propose a solution for scientific data management and exchange that permits for the first time the deployment of scientific data in an independent way and seamlessly to track its dissemination, validation and utilization.
 All interactions will be registered on a public blockchain.
 This will fundamentally change the way scientists communicate and collaborate with each other.

 The service will be driven by three innovative technologies:

-Firstly, all users share data via a content addressed storage system based on the InterPlanetary File System (IPFS).
+Firstly, all users share data via a content addressed storage system based on the InterPlanetary File System[1].
 Through a collaborative network of trusted nodes, this will insure open and permanent access to fundamental primary research data and analysis.
-[1]
+[3]

 Secondly, all interactions with the data are tracked on a public blockchain.
 This allows contributions to be attributable and to trace the impact of individual contributions directly to the hub without the need for a third party trusted intermediary.
-[1]
+[3]

 Thirdly, smart contracts between scientists introduces a simplified way of governance of the research cycle.
 Smart contracts will be easily established within the app and will lay out the terms of such collaboration, will incentivize contributions to projects and may become a new means of funding research through a tokenized science economy.
-[2]
+[4]

 We envision that our solution will present one of the first open source tools for everyone  to access a distributed web of scientific knowledge.
 A tokenized research economy will enable team-based collaborations in different scientific fields to an unprecedented degree.
-[2] Our solution can be seen as a visionary, science specific browser for a “crypto economy” of science.
+[4] Our solution can be seen as a visionary, science specific browser for a “crypto economy” of science.

 ## Implementation

-Work with existing data packaging initiatives to agree a set of supported wrapper formats which address different levels of semantic interoperability, e.g. “discoverability metadata” for the package as a whole roughly equivalent to DataCite Schema (e.g. DataPackages/DataCate/ResearchObjects) [??]; detailed file-level annotations (e.g. DataPackages/DataCrate/ResearchObjects); data-element level annotations/metadata (e.g. ResearchObjects/TabularDataPackages).
+Work with existing data packaging initiatives to agree a set of supported wrapper formats which address different levels of semantic interoperability, e.g. “discoverability metadata” for the package as a whole roughly equivalent to DataCite Schema (e.g. DataPackages/DataCate/ResearchObjects); detailed file-level annotations (e.g. DataPackages/DataCrate/ResearchObjects); data-element level annotations/metadata (e.g. ResearchObjects/TabularDataPackages).

 Establish a governance and social framework whereby a consortium of “reliable” entities would undertake to replicate data across a cluster, i.e. similar to LOCKSS but adding distributed peer-to-peer technology.